error201/ReadmeGenerator/README.md

 ## Usage

 Following the on-screen prompts, enter the requested information.
 After all the information has been gathered, the generated README.md file will be found in the ./assets folder.
+A screencast of usage can be found [here](https://drive.google.com/file/d/12dvtVWu0TeU3zVU4PxZDATVLwEgXDqwP/view).

 ## License